Milford Lab's GoPro Aquaculture Project

 Comparing Aquaculture Gear to Natural Habitat

-Naturally occurring rock reefs create habitat complexity in an often otherwise flat and featureless landscape.
-Rock reefs add vertical height in the water column, crevices and shading for hiding, and surfaces on which epibenthic organisms can colonize and grow.
-Complex habitats like these often have greater density and diversity of species than a less complex habitat like a flat seafloor.
-For this reason, oyster cages may be providing benefits similar to those of rock reef habitats.
-While few studies have investigated aquaculture gear as habitat, extensive anecdotal evidence from commercial shellfish growers suggests that both fish and invertebrates may be using the gear as habitat.
+Naturally occurring rock reefs in Long Island Sound create habitat complexity in an often otherwise flat and featureless landscape.
+Rock reefs add vertical height in the water column, crevices and shading for hiding, and surfaces on which colonizing organisms can grow.
+Complex habitats like these often have greater density and diversity of species than less complex habitats like a flat seafloor.
+Oyster cages offer similar features, and may be providing benefits similar to those of rock reef habitats.
+Anecdotal evidence from commercial shellfish growers suggests that both fish and invertebrates may be using the aquaculture gear as habitat.

 Comparing Oyster Cultivation Methods

-The oyster aquaculture industry employs a variety of cultivation methods, and differences in gear structure may influence how farms interact with the local fish community.
-We examined two commonly-used styles of oyster bottom cage, to see if structural differences affected fish abundance, community composition, and behavior.
-Shelf and bag oyster cages have three open shelves with bags of oysters, which creates a variety of spaces for fish to use.
-Stacked tray cages have three enclosed trays of oysters with smaller sized openings, which may restrict the size of fish that are able to access the cage interior.
+Differences in aquaculture gear structure may influence how farms interact with the local fish community.
+We examined two commonly-used styles of oyster bottom cage, to see if structural differences affected fish abundance and community composition.
+Shelf and bag cages have three open shelves with bags of oysters, which creates a variety of spaces for fish to use.
+Stacked tray cages have three enclosed trays of oysters with smaller-sized openings, which may restrict the size of fish that are able to access the cage interior.

-This research is being funded by the Northeast Fisheries Science Center and NOAA's Office of Aquaculture.
+This research is funded by the Northeast Fisheries Science Center and NOAA's Office of Aquaculture.

 Study Methods

-We used a series of GoPro cameras to record activity around the structures and document the abundance and behavior of fishes around shelf and bag style oyster cages and naturally occurring rock reef habitat.
-Using cameras as opposed to diver observations reduced the amount of human interference with fish activity.
-During all camera deployments near cages or boulders, timers were used to record video for 8 minute intervals every hour from 7 a.m to 7 p.m over a complete 12-hour tidal cycle.
-This enabled us to sample fish abundance and activity through changing environmental conditions over the course of a single day.
+We used video from GoPro cameras to quantify fish abundance, behavior, and community composition around oyster cages and natural rock reef habitat.
+We used timers to record video for 8 minute intervals every hour from 7 a.m. to 7 p.m, over a complete 12-hour tidal cycle.
+This enabled us to sample fish activity through changing environmental conditions over the course of a single day.

 Cameras on Oyster Cages